 We look forward to meeting you soon!
 Contact the school office to book an appointment to come and visit us.

-Reception has four classes with a recently redeveloped shared outside area to explore.
+Reception has three classes with a recently redeveloped shared outside area to explore.

 Our classrooms are bright and vibrant and reflect the children's learning and interests.